 The scope of work should have a high level of detail.
 At a minimum, it should include the step-by-step method that will be used to attain your objectives.
 The scope of work is a key factor in the preconstruction phase importance and should not be missed.

 You need a well-defined budget to support the scope of work.
 Doing this enables you to determine what type of subcontractors to engage, what type of materials to purchase, and where your project site can be.
 It is also important to delineate how you developed the budget and include supporting documentation.
 You want to ensure that your budget, especially at the preconstruction phase, is based on sound estimates and reflects your actual resources.
+As you keep track of the budget, you should be able to trace everything back using the punch list.

 Developing an accurate schedule is crucial to ensuring that your project remains on time.
 You need to assign a deadline to each milestone task.
 The result is a clear blueprint that holds everyone accountable and keeps the project on point.
 The essential questions to ask: